Optical Integrated Sensing and Communication: Architectures, Potentials and Challenges: Waveform Design for O-ISAC

 \subsection{Constant-modulus Waveform}

-Constant-modulus waveform is a subset of the subcarrier intensity modulation (SIM), where data is first modulated onto an RF signal and then utilized to modulate the intensity of an optical signal.
-To obtain a real and non-negative optical signal, direct-current (DC) bias is necessary, which deteriorates the energy efficiency of SIM.
-However, the constant-modulus characteristics reduce the demand for DC bias, on the premise that the negative part is not clipped.
-Therefore, constant-modulus waveform remains energy-efficient, compared to non-constant-modulus waveform like pulse amplitude modulation (PAM) or quadrature amplitude modulation (QAM).
+The constant-modulus waveform is a subset of the subcarrier intensity modulation (SIM), where data is first modulated onto an electronic signal and then utilized to modulate the intensity of an optical signal~\cite{LiuPPMMSKSIM2015}.
+To obtain a real and non-negative optical signal, DC bias is necessary to guarantee that the negative part is not clipped.
+However, the constant-modulus characteristics reduce the demand for DC bias, and constant-modulus waveform remains energy-efficient compared with non-constant-modulus waveforms like pulse amplitude modulation or quadrature amplitude modulation (QAM).

-As displayed in Fig.~\ref{WaveformDesign}(b), continuous phase modulation (CPM) is combined with LFM to generate the LFM-CPM waveform for O-ISAC.
-On the transmitter side, the complex baseband LFM-CPM signal is modulated to an intermediate frequency, and then its real part is DC-biased and utilized to modulate the intensity of the laser.
+One example for the constant-modulus waveform is the combination of continuous phase modulation (CPM) and LFM, as displayed in Fig.~\ref{WaveformDesign}(b).
+On the transmitter side, the complex baseband LFM-CPM signal is modulated to an intermediate frequency, whose real part is then DC-biased and utilized to modulate the intensity of the laser.
 On the receiver side, the Hilbert transform and down-conversion are adopted to recover the baseband signal.
 Afterwards, the sensing receiver calculates the cross-correlation to obtain a maximum-likelihood estimation of the target distance.
 Meanwhile, the communication receiver multiplies the baseband signal with the conjugate LFM signal for de-chirp, followed by the Viterbi decoding.
-Benefiting from the combination of LFM and CPM, the LFM-CPM waveform can achieve higher spectral efficiency than the conventional CPM waveform, especially under the constraints of the limited optical bandwidth.
+When the sensing precision is set as a constraint, the LFM-CPM waveform is demonstrated to achieve a higher spectral efficiency than conventional CPM waveforms~\cite{WenFSOLFMCPM2023}.